 - If your baby has low immunity.

-If you’re worried about lead exposure and traces of chemicals in your water, install a filtration system or use distilled water instead.
-You can buy distilled water, or distill it yourself by boiling for 10 minutes.
+If you’re worried about lead exposure and traces of chemicals in your water, install a filtration system or use distilled water instead which can be easily purchased.

 Considerations for mixing formula with water.
 If you use tap water to mix formula, mix only one bottle at a time.
 Don’t use tap water to mix formula in bulk amounts.